 Autumn is once again upon us.
 Cozy sweaters, toasty beverages, crisp air and the imminent holiday season are all aspects of fall known to put a pep in one’s step.
 Vibrantly colored leaves and football games only add to the delight we feel when the year acquiesces into cooler days and earlier sunsets.
-Despite how splendid all of the aforementioned pleasures of this well-loved season undoubtedly are, there is one thing about harvest time that takes the cake: the food, of course.
+Despite how splendid all of the aforementioned pleasures of this well-loved season undoubtedly are, there is one thing about harvest time that takes the cake: the food.

 The ingredients found in this recipe are simple and delicious.
-The amount of pumpkin in the recipe lowers the overall calories present in the dish, making it the perfect way to enjoy awesome autumnal flavors without worrying about the aftermath.
+The amount of pumpkin in the recipe lowers the overall calories present in the dish, making it the best way to enjoy awesome autumnal flavors without worrying about the aftermath.
 Cut it into bite-sized pieces to make each square well under 100 calories.
 Go ahead and have two or three!

 Not only is this dessert low in calories, the pumpkin present in this treat is a superfood full of good-for-you vitamins and minerals.
 Nutrients in pumpkin include vitamin A, vitamin E, potassium, riboflavin, folate, iron, niacin and potassium.
 Time to get cooking.

-¼ cup + 1 tablespoon pure maple syrup
+- 1/4 cup plus 1 tablespoon pure maple syrup

-½ cup coconut oil
+- 1/2 cup coconut oil

-Pumpkin pie spice (optional)
+- Pumpkin pie spice (optional)

-Step 3: Pour mixture into lined baking dish and refrigerate until firm.
+- Pour mixture into lined baking dish and refrigerate until firm.